rohitkeshav/cron-scheduler/README.md

 ## Quick start

-To setup the scheduler follow -
+To setup the scheduler follow:
    - Clone the repository - git clone link
    - run ``` pip install requirements ```
    - Create a python script that needs to be set as cron job
    - Store this script under jobs or change the path as seen fit
    - To start the cron job run -

         ```
             python schedule_cron.py <name of python script>